spalladino/sam-rest-test/README.md

 ## Local API testing

 - Install everything (npm install, docker, jq, sam, aws, etc)
+- Compile with `npm run compile` or `npm run watch` in `relayer-api`
 - Run `sam build` at the project root
 - Run `npm run dev:start-db` to start a docker container with a local dynamodb
 - Run `npm run dev:create-tables` to create local tables using the schema in `scripts/create-tables.sh` (ideally, this schema should be loaded from the `template.yaml` instead)
-- Run `npm run dev:start-api` to start a local version of the API gateway using `sam`
+- Run `npm run dev:start-api` to start a local version of the API gateway using `sam` (note that the local API only reloads after running `sam build` again, switching to webpack watch may help here - see next steps)

 Now try out the following requests: